benmvp/slides/2016/confoo/flexbox.md

 - Eventbrite is an online ticketing & events platform
 - Many conferences use it for registration
 - I work on the Frontend Platform team and right now we're in the midst of a transition from Backbone/Marionette to React
-- Python/Django backend, but using a Node daemon to render React components server-side

 =====